raiden-network/microraiden/docs/introduction/introduction.rst

 last verified channel balance.
 The channel balance is calculated each time the sender pays for a resource.
-He is prompted to sign a so-called balance proof, i.e., a message that provably confirms the total amount of transfered tokens.
+He is prompted to sign a so-called balance proof, i.e., a message that provably confirms the total amount of transferred tokens.
 This balance proof is then sent to the receiver's server.
 If the balance proof checks out after comparing it with the last received balance and verifying the sender's signature, the receiver replaces the old balance value with the new one.